 This is a system that compares qualifications gained; these may have been gained in Ireland or abroad.
 All state examinations, including the Junior Cert and Leaving Cert, feature on this fan-like diagram, so too do awards gained in further education colleges, institutes of technology and universities.
-The diagram makes it easy to understand what qualification your son or daughter is applying for, is studying for or has achieved.
-After the Leaving Cert, your son or daughter will hold a Level 4/5 on the NFQ.
+The diagram makes it easy to understand what qualification your child is applying for, is studying for or has achieved.
+After the Leaving Cert, your child will hold a Level 4/5 on the NFQ.